nixiz0/Loqui/README.md

 Press the * key on your keyboard to pause the conversation and press the * key again to starts again the conversation.

+For the local LLM you can also by pressing * pause the conversation but be careful after a moment for reasons of performance optimization the local LLM of Ollama will turn off and therefore when you go to use it again it will take a little time to initialize.

 ## Vocal Commands

 The application integrates several features allowing you to execute commands with voice recognition, here are all the commands and their trigger phrases that you can use :

+**Launch Local LLM (use Ollama):**
+['passe en mode précision', 'passe en précision', 'passage en mode précision', 'switch to precision mode', 'switch to precision']

+**Save conversation with the LLM in text:**
+['sauvegarde notre discussion', 'sauvegarde notre conversation', 'sauvegarde la discussion', 'sauvegarde la conversation', 'save our discussion', 'save our conversation', 'save the discussion', 'save the conversation']

+**deactivate LLM to return to classic detection:**
+['désactive llm', 'passe en mode classique', 'passage en mode classique', 'disable llm', 'switch to classic mode', 'switch classic mode']

 **Launch and search on YouTube if you say:**
 ['recherche sur youtube', 'find on youtube', 'find in youtube']